 - 1.1.
-The use of the development subject to this approval shall only be for the purposes of 'Consulting Rooms', as defined by the City of Vincent Town Planning Scheme No. 1; - 1.2.
+The use of the development subject to this approval shall only be for the purposes of 'Consulting Rooms', as defined by the City of Vincent Town Planning Scheme No. 1 and shall operate in accordance with the definition of 'Medical Consulting Rooms' as set out in the City of Vincent's Policy No. 7.5.22 Consulting Rooms; - 1.2.
 Prior to the use or occupation of the development and within 28 days of leasing or subleasing any part of the subject site thereafter, the landowner is to provide the City with copies of the certifications of that lessor's or their consultant's qualifications that aligns with the definition of 'Consulting Rooms' under the City of Vincent's Town Planning Scheme No. 1; - 1.3.
 A maximum of three consultants and consulting rooms shall operate from the tenancy at any one time, in accordance with the approved plans; - 1.4.
-The hours of operation for the 'Consulting Rooms' shall be limited to the following times: - 8:00am 9:00pm, Monday Friday; - 8:00am 5:00pm, Saturday; - 11:00am 5:00pm, Sunday and Public Holidays; and - CLOSED Christmas Day, Good Friday and Anzac Day;
+The hours of operation for the 'Consulting Rooms' shall be limited to the following times: - 8:00am 9:00pm, Monday Friday; - 8:00am 5:00pm, Saturday; - 11:00am 5:00pm, Sunday and Public Holidays; and - CLOSED Christmas Day, Good Friday and Anzac Day; - 1.5.
+The development shall operate as one practice and no part of the development shall operate independently from another part.
+The 'Lab' area shall only service patients of the consultants operating from this development; - 1.6.
+All patient visits shall be by appointment only;